 - Ranked #22 of 280 Portland attractions by TripAdvisor

 Students may apply to rent their own private room or may request to share a bedroom with another PNCA student.
-New students should submit the completed ArtHouse Application (PDF downloadable from the right column) and deposit by November 14, 2013 for the best chance of securing their first choice room type.
+New students should submit the completed ArtHouse Request Form as soon as possible for best consideration.

-Effective Fall 2013, new PNCA undergraduates must reside in ArtHouse for the entire first year at PNCA unless they qualify for an exemption or successfully petition for an exception.
+New PNCA undergraduates must reside in ArtHouse for the entire first year at PNCA unless they qualify for an exemption or successfully petition for an exception.
 Exemptions are granted for students who are married or who are living with parents or legal guardians within 30 miles of campus.
 On a case-by-case basis, the College will review requests for exceptions to this policy based on extraordinary circumstances (e.g., medical issue).
-Students entering in Spring 2014 must submit the Residence Life Exemption Request Form by December 16, 2013 for full consideration of their request.
-Substantiating documentation must accompany the request form.

 If you are a continuing student who would like assistance with finding off-campus housing in the Portland Metro area, our Residence Life Coordinator is available to answer questions.
-Get started by downloading the Off-Campus Housing Guide in the PDX Resources section to the right.
+Get started by downloading the Off-Campus Housing Guide.

 Pacific Northwest College of Art